 I have been working with SAVTE as a trustee since 2018.
 Since 2019, I’ve also been on the management council for NATECLA During the lockdown in 2020 I delivered a number of webinars for NATECLA on working remotely with ESOL learners who have little or no access to technology.

 Kerry, Salwa and I also led a workshop at the online NATECLA national conference about SAVTE’s response to the lockdown both in one to one work and with conversation groups.
 I also started to work with an online women’s conversation group.
 I have been immensely proud to be associated with SAVTE during this period as the staff have worked so hard and creatively to support as many people as they can.

 I first got involved in working with ESOL in 1979 when I became a volunteer as a student.
 I love travelling and many years ago spent several months in Pakistan and in Mali.
 I also love languages and attempted to learn Urdu though never managed the GCSE!

 I’ve taught ESOL in a Sheffield primary school and a Rotherham secondary school.
 I’ve also been a community education worker in Derbyshire with responsibility for ESOL and I’ve worked for the Open College Network awarding body.

 From 2007 till 2017, I was a teacher educator at Sheffield Hallam University where first I led the ESOL specialism for further education then the PGCE for lecturers.
 I had a particular interest in working with international students and lecturers.

-In 2017, I left the university and wrote a book with a colleague about teaching and learning.
-This year I am delighted to be working with SAVTE and also The Sanctuary supporting their work with volunteers.
+In 2017, I left the university and wrote a book with a colleague about teaching and learning and I am currently working on a second edition to be published hopefully in 2021.